maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoin-for-the-long-haul.md

 looked at fell short on at least one of these axes.
 We'll cover those later in this article, but first, we recommend a scheme to store your retirement coin, which is:

-### A Brain-Wallet
+### A Brainwallet

-A brain wallet is an open algorithm that deterministically and statelessly converts a secret passphrase into public/private key pair.
-Typically, brain wallet algorithms are quite simple:
+A brainwallet is an open algorithm that deterministically and statelessly converts a secret passphrase into public/private key pair.
+Typically, brainwallet algorithms are quite simple:

 1. Use SHA-256 to hash a passphrase into a 256-bit string that appears random to those who do not know the passphrase.
 1. Interpret this output as a secret key
-1. Use standard EC crypto to convert the secret key to a public key.
+1. Use standard EC crypto to map this secret key to a public key.

 [Brainwallets](https://www.bitaddress.org) score highly on criteria 2 through 4, but have a a reputation for